 How do I get my Power School password and log in to see current grades?

 Students and parents have separate access to the Power School Portals so they have different IDs and passwords.
-To find out your information contact the Guidance Office, Administrative Secretaries or the BHHS Library Aide.
-A Power School link is on the district website’s homepage and the Guidance Center homepage.
+To find out your information contact the Counseling Office, Administrative Secretaries or the BHHS Library Aide.
+A Power School link is on the district website’s homepage and the Counseling Center homepage.

 I need a schedule change for the upcoming school year, how do I do this?